rafaqz/FieldDocTables.jl/README.md

 But the main reason to use this package is to add additional columns to the field documentation, such as from [FieldMetadata.jl](https://github.com/rafaqz/FieldMetadata.jl).

-Additional column labels and methods can be passed to the field doc constructor `FieldDocTable()`.
-The method must accept a type and return a vector or tuple of the same length as the number of fields in the type.

 ```julia
 using FieldDocTables, FieldMetadata